How should the market transition from EONIA to the €STR?

 In February 2020 the working group published a report to supplement that on the impact of the transition from EONIA to the €STR on cash and derivatives products published in August 2019.
 It includes additional recommendations for the smooth transfer of EONIA’s liquidity to the €STR.

-On 13 March 2020 the working group launched a public consultation seeking feedback on whether to recommend voluntary compensation and possible approaches for swaption contracts impacted by the CCP discounting transition to the €STR.
+In June 2020, the working group issued a recommendation for swaption contracts affected by the CCP discounting transition to the €STR.